 I’m an author.
-And I take great joy in helping people individualize, map, and problem solve the creative process.
+And I take great joy in helping writers personalize, map, and problem solve the creative process.

 What is Writerly Play?

-Writerly Play is a story-based doorway into creative development.
-Like any story, it has structure and room for exploration.
+Writerly Play gives you a story-based compass to realize your creative potential.
+Like any story, it provides structure and room for surprise.

-The first step is to figure out the role you play in the creative process.
+The first step is to figure out who you are when it comes to creative work.
 In other words, what’s your creativity style?

 What’s here for you?

 What’s better than having so much fun you don’t even realize you’re learning?
 Writerly Play courses use interactive games, practical strategies, and proven tools to help you achieve serious objectives.